 They're expensive.
 Eero was recently acquired by Amazon, leading some to have concerns about how privacy will be handled going forward.

-Features seamless roaming well beyond its 2,000 square foot spec and a dedicated backhaul channel so that nodes can communicate without clogging up users’ WiFi.
+Features seamless roaming well beyond its 2,000 square feet spec and a dedicated backhaul channel so that nodes can communicate without clogging up users’ WiFi.
 Also includes a high-speed ethernet cable.

 Setup can be more complex and time-consuming than other mesh systems.

 Easily covers 5,000 square feet.
-Compatible with Amazon's Alexa and Echo, and offers web-based configuration along with its iOS/Android mobile app.
+Compatible with Amazon's Alexa and Echo and offers web-based configuration along with its iOS or Android mobile app.

 Firmware updates can be problematic.
-Some users don't like the size of the units, though they are similar in height to the other product in their price range, LinkSys' Velop.
+Some users don't like the size of the units, though they're similar in height to other products in their price range.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.